fleek-platform/website/src/content/blog/learn/vercel-alternatives-guides/index.md

 ![](./aws.png)

-### **Key Features**
+### **Key features**

 - **Backend as a Service (BaaS)**: Amplify provides a range of backend services, including authentication, databases, APIs, and storage, allowing you to build full-stack applications without managing your own infrastructure.
-- **CI/CD Pipelines**: Set up continuous integration and delivery pipelines to automatically build and deploy your application from a Git repository.
+- **CI/CD pipelines**: Set up continuous integration and delivery pipelines to automatically build and deploy your application from a Git repository.
 - **Hosting and CDN**: Amplify offers hosting with a global CDN, ensuring fast load times for your site.
-- **GraphQL Support**: Amplify integrates with AWS AppSync to provide powerful GraphQL APIs, enabling real-time and offline functionality.
+- **GraphQL support**: Amplify integrates with AWS AppSync to provide powerful GraphQL APIs, enabling real-time and offline functionality.

 ### **Advantages**

-- **Comprehensive Toolset**: Amplify provides everything you need to build and deploy full-stack applications, from frontend hosting to backend services.
+- **Comprehensive toolset**: Amplify provides everything you need to build and deploy full-stack applications, from frontend hosting to backend services.
 - **Scalability**: As part of AWS, Amplify can easily scale to handle large applications and high traffic.
 - **Flexibility**: With extensive customization options and integrations with other AWS services, Amplify is highly flexible and can be tailored to meet specific needs.

-### **Potential Use Cases**
+### **Potential use cases**

-- **Full-Stack Applications**: Ideal for projects that require both frontend hosting and backend services, such as social media apps, e-commerce platforms, or SaaS products.
+- **Full-Stack applications**: Ideal for projects that require both frontend hosting and backend services, such as social media apps, e-commerce platforms, or SaaS products.
-- **Scalable Projects**: Amplify is well-suited for applications that need to scale with user growth, leveraging AWS's infrastructure.
+- **Scalable projects**: Amplify is well-suited for applications that need to scale with user growth, leveraging AWS's infrastructure.
-- **Mobile and Web Integration**: With support for both web and mobile platforms, Amplify is a great choice for developers building cross-platform applications.
+- **Mobile and web integration**: With support for both web and mobile platforms, Amplify is a great choice for developers building cross-platform applications.

 ---